+Be honest.
+You hate getting criticized.
 Of course you do.
 It’s human nature.
 None of us like to be critiqued, and we definitely don’t like to admit we are wrong (just ask my husband 🙂 ).
-But as an entrepreneur, accepting criticism is one of the best things you can do for your business.
+But as an entrepreneur, learning how to handle criticism is one of the best things you can do for your business.

 Because the truth is, you won’t get your business right the first time you launch it.
 You’ll think you got it right.
 You’ll launch it and you’ll feel a burst of pride in your new baby.
 All your time, stress and hard work will have grown something that you are truly proud of, so its inconceivable that other people just might not like it as much as you.

 Have you thought about doing this instead?
 (Why?
 What’s wrong with the way I’m already doing it?!)